vuolter/hono-compress/README.md

 - `gzip`
 - `deflate`

-If not defined, all the encodings are allowed based on the request header `Accept-Encoding` and will be used in their order of declaration.
+If not defined, all the supported encodings are allowed based on the request header `Accept-Encoding` and will be used in their order of declaration.

+This option is available mainly to maintain compatibility with `hono/compress`, it's recommended to set the compression formats using `encodings` instead.

-### encodings
+#### encodings

 Defaults to `['zstd', 'br', 'gzip', 'deflate']`.

-The encoding algorithms allowed to be used to compress the response content.
+The compression formats allowed to be used to compress the response content.

-### options
+#### options

 Defaults to `{}`.